paypal/react-paypal-js/README.md

 }
 ```

-Notice you need to wrap the `<PayPalHostedFieldsProvider />` component with the `<PayPalScriptProvider />` in the say way we use the PayPal buttons.
-It is required to define three `<PayPalHostedField />` children or more.
-One to represent the number card, second to represent the CVV code in the card and third the expiration date.
-These are required fields, if some of them is missing the component will fail to render the fields.

 ### Browser Support

 This library supports all popular browsers, including IE 11.
 It provides the same browser support as the JS SDK.
 Here's the [full list of supported browsers](https://developer.paypal.com/docs/business/checkout/reference/browser-support/#supported-browsers-by-platform).